francofox/mtl-cityjobstats/readme.md

 7. Run `terraform init`, then `terraform apply` in the `terraform` folder
 #### Loading into Data Lake and moving into DWH by batch processing
 8. Run `docker compose up` in the `kestra` folder
-9. Connect to Kestra at [localhost:8080](http://localhost:8080) and create a new flow.
+9. Connect to Kestra at [localhost:8080](http://localhost:8080) and find the "villedemontreal_ingestion" flow.
-10. Copy and paste in the flow at `kestra/flow.yml`, save it, go to the "Triggers" tab of the flow, and execute a backfill covering the last Wednesday.
+10. Go to the "Triggers" tab of the flow, and execute a backfill covering the last Wednesday.
 11. Verify that everything ran correctly and that there were no errors.
 #### Data Modeling with DBT
 12. Set up a new DBT Cloud project with the BigQuery connection we created previously, and a GitHub connection to your clone of this repo with the subdirectory `dbt`.